Jim Weaver McKown Barnes, of Choctaw and Welsh ancestry, was born and grew up in

 Goethe Haus (Berlin), University of Oregon, University of California - Berkeley, Riverside, and

 Santa Cruz, Cal Poly Tech - San Luis Obispo, Camargo Foundation (Cassis, France), Villa Walberta

 (Munich, Germany), Charles University (Prague), Ostrava University (Czech Republic), Olomouc

-University (Czech Republic), Viola Theatre (Prague), and so on.
+University (Czech Republic), Viola Theatre (Prague) and University of Lausanne, Switzerland.

 Jim received a National Endowment for the Arts Creative Writing

 Fellowship in 1978 and the Columbia University Translation

 Award for his translation of Dagmar Nick's Zeugnis und